-Diploma in Biodiversity Conservation and Sustainable Development in the Caribbean
+Diploma in Biodiversity Conservation and Sustainable Development in the Caribbean (not offered in the Academic Year 2023-2024)

 The Diploma programme consists of 24 credits and students will be required to complete any seven (7) core courses and one (1) of the options in order to successfully complete it.
 Each course carries 3 credits.